blablacar/go-synapse/README.md

 If you do not list any default servers, no proxy will be created.
 The `default_servers` will also be used in addition to discovered servers if the `keep_default_servers` option is set.

-If you do not list any `default_servers`, and all backends for a service disappear then the previous known backends will be used.
-Disable this behavior by unsetting `use_previous_backends`.

 <a name="haproxysvc"/>
 #### The `haproxy` Section ####